philjhowson/BrainTumorDetection/README.md

 and unpack the yes and no folders from the zip into the scans folder.

-It is ideal to start a virtual environment and install the requirements in the requirements.txt in order to ensure that all the dependencies match when the conditions I built the models under.
+It is ideal to start a virtual environment and install the requirements in the requirements.txt in order to ensure that all the dependencies match with the conditions I built the models under.

 ```sh
 python -m venv my_env